 Claire took over as Chief Executive of Cross Keys Homes in November 2014.

-Claire has recently joined the Board of PlaceShapers and is also a member of East 7.
+Claire has recently joined the Board of PlaceShapers and is also a member of Build East.
 Locally Claire is involved with a number of partner organisations.
 She is vice chair of the Connecting Families board (the government’s ‘troubled families’ initiative), a member of the ‘Prevent’ strategic board, chair of the children and families commissioning board for the city and also chairs the statutory community safety partnership for the city, the Safer Peterborough Partnership.

 Presently, Claire is particularly immersed in the implementation of the Cross Keys Homes community strategy in making sure it aligns and complements Peterborough's sustainable community strategy as well as making a real difference to people's lives given the current and unprecedented changes to the national welfare reform framework.